 To get your letter formation directions cards, put your e-mail address into the form below and click the green button.
 You'll be redirected to a “thank you” page to let you know it was a success.
 Then head to your e-mail inbox to get the link to download your free printable download.

-This product is a digital download, you will need to use your printer to print it off and use it.
+This printable is a digital download, you will need to use your printer to print it off and use it.
 Or you can have the file sent to an office supply store to have it printed for you.

 You'll also receive an e-mail from me with some more tips on how to use these cards and how you can use Fundanoodle in your home, classroom, or therapy sessions.